 Start simple, add complexity.
 Launch with flat rate to eliminate friction.
 Add per-user once you understand adoption patterns.
 Add usage-based once you have metering infrastructure.

 Test with segments.
 Try usage-based with new customers while keeping per-user for existing.
+Consider introducing new pricing plans to better serve different customer groups and maximize revenue.
 Measure which creates better unit economics.

 The key is being intentional.
 Don’t change pricing models because you read an article saying usage-based is hot.
 Change because you have data showing it will improve your unit economics or expansion rates.